 Mary Louise Holt has always had a passion for natural history.
 Today she often combines her skills as a wildlife, landscape and figurative painter to create compelling images of the Eastern American frontier as it existed before European settlement.
 Through her art she brings to life on canvas the Native Americans and the wilderness that sustained them.

 She is a member of the Portrait Society of America, Oil Painters of America, Susan K. Black Foundation 2004 scholarship recipient and signature member of the Artists for Conservation.
-She is also a founding member and director of Masterworks for Nature and on the honorary advisory board of the Lloyd Library Museum.
+She is also a founding member and first director of Masterworks for Nature and served on the honorary advisory board of the Lloyd Library Museum.
 Her artwork has been exhibited in national and international art competitions.
-Her work has also been on exhibit at several prestigious museums including the Cincinnati Museum of Natural History and Science, The Hiram Blauvelt Art Museum, The Audubon Museum, The Betty Jane Admussen Museum of the Eastern Shawnee Tribe and The Charles Darwin Museum in Down, England.
+Her work has also been on exhibit at several prestigious museums including the Cincinnati Museum of Natural History and Science, Fort Ancient Memorial Museum, Lloyd Library Museum, The Hiram Blauvelt Art Museum, The Audubon Museum, The Betty Jane Admussen Museum of the Eastern Shawnee Tribe and The Charles Darwin Museum in Down, England.